-Although they have always held the fascination of investors, alternative investment seems to be gaining popularity in recent years as both individuals and institutions look for ways to change their volatility exposure and potentially generate surplus returns beyond holding stocks and bonds.
+Although they have always held the fascination of investors, alternative investments seem to be gaining popularity in recent years as both individuals and institutions look for ways to change their volatility exposure and potentially generate surplus returns beyond holding stocks and bonds.

-From cryptocurrencies to mineral rights, structured settlements to timberland, tax lien certificates to cell tower leases, alternative investments can be a compelling choice for the right investor, under the right circumstances; particularly for those with specialty knowledge in a specific area or for high net worth families, which can often benefit more from certain tax offsets or entity structures than those with more modest household income.
+From cryptocurrencies to mineral rights, structured settlements to timberland, tax lien certificates to cell tower leases, alternative investments can be a compelling choice for the right investor, under the right circumstances.

 In this introduction to alternative assets, we are going to address four important questions: